Very Vanilla Cupcakes.

 - Preheat oven to 350F degrees.
 Line muffin tin with 12 cupcake liners.
 Set aside.

 - In a medium bowl, mix together flour, baking powder, baking soda, and salt.
 Set aside.
 In a large microwave-safe bowl, melt butter in the microwave.
-Stir in sugar - mixture will be gritty.
-Stir in egg whites, yogurt, milk, and vanilla extract until combined.
+Whisk in sugar - mixture will be gritty.
+Whisk in egg whites, yogurt, milk, and vanilla extract until combined.
 Split 1 vanilla bean down the middle lengthwise.
 Scrape seeds from half of the vanilla bean into batter.
 Reserve other half.